From our Free Quilt Block Pattern Library

 Align the long bias edge of a #2 with #1.
 It doesn't matter which side you add to first.

-Stitch from the printed side of the pattern, starting a quarter inch before and ending a quarter inch after the solid sewing line.
-Press.
+Stitch from the printed side of the pattern, starting and ending a generous 1/4" before and after the solid sewing line.

 Repeat to add the second #2.